stellar/django-polaris/docs/index.rst

     docker-compose build
     docker-compose up

-You should now have the SDF's reference anchor server running on port 8000.
+You should now have a minimal anchor server running on port 8000.
 When you make changes locally, the docker containers will restart with the updated code.
 Your browser may complain about the service using a self-signed certificate for HTTPS.
 You can resolve this by marking the certificate used by the service as trusted.